silksil/NOTES-CHEATSHEET/client/react/binding.md

   />
 </form>
 ```
+#### The change handler
 All event handlers, e.g. onChange, come along with the event object.
 To get the typed input, we can refer to even.target.value.
-#### The change handler
 ```jsx
 onInputChange(event) {
  this.setState({ term: event.target.value });
 }

 ```
+#### Binding
 If we pass of the event handler **through a callback**, the value of `this` is not referring to the SearchBar component, causing an error.
 In order to solve this, we need to bind the event handler to the right context:
 ```jsx
 constructor(props) {